 Every guy needs a space to get away.
 Men have escaped to their drawing rooms, libraries, and other spaces for centuries to enjoy a little “guy time.”
 Whether it’s a place to read, smoke your favorite cigar, or watch a ball game, these spaces have always been a desired feature in homes for the men who live there.

 In modern times, we’ve seen the emergence of the “man cave,” usually a remodeled basement that also houses a bar, a big-screen TV, maybe a jukebox, and a comfortable recliner or couch.

-With only 30 percent of new home constructions having full or partial basements, and with most new homes offering other premiums on space, the garage became a go-to spot.
-Since men historically have claimed the garage as their ‘turf’ this made perfect sense.
-Once that became a trend, obviously, the next step in any man’s mind was to customize the space even more, and with that came a lot of awesome garage man cave ideas.
+With only 30 percent of new home constructions having full or partial basements and most new homes offering other premiums on space, the garage became a go-to spot.
+Since men historically have claimed the garage as their ‘turf,’ this made perfect sense.
+Once that became a trend, the next step in any man’s mind was to customize the space even more, and with that came many awesome garage man cave ideas.

 One of the Best Garage Man Cave Ideas for Winter

 The garage may not be on your ‘top picks for a man cave’ list, but it should be because you can almost fully customize the space.
 Adding movable features like a rolling bar island and a mobile TV stand is key.
 However, garages have just one drawback, one that causes many to look past this spacious room when searching for a site for the “man cave”: Most garages aren’t heated.
 Who wants to watch the big game huddled under a blanket with his buddies?
 Not us!

 This is one of the single best garage man cave ideas, as it allows you to enjoy your “man cave” throughout the year.
 It will take a little effort (though not as much as finishing a basement) to make your garage “livable” during the winter months, but you can make your garage climate-friendly with a few simple adjustments, most of them very DIY-friendly.